GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 # Dataflow CDC Example

 This directory contains components for a Change-data Capture (CDC) solution to capture data from an MySQL database, and sync it into BigQuery.
+The solution relies on Cloud Dataflow, and [Debezium](https://debezium.io/), and excellent open source project for change data capture.

 To implement the CDC solution in this repository:

-1. Deploy a Debezium embedded connector for MySQL
+1. Deploy a [Debezium](https://debezium.io/) embedded connector for MySQL
 2. Start a Dataflow pipeline that syncs MySQL and BigQuery tables

 The embedded connector connects to MySQL, and tracks the binary change